Detection of HI filament: Pair Stacking vs. Filament Stacking: Results

-The success of stacking filaments hinges on how accurately filaments are identified; improved filament identification enhances stacking outcomes.
-The galaxy number density of the catalog (set by the stellar mass threshold) is the key determinant in filament identification efficacy.
-In Figure \ref{fig:R5}, we show how galaxy number density affects the density profile of stacked filaments.
-Identifying filaments using only the brightest galaxies with $M_* \geq 10^{11} \ \mathrm{M_\odot/h}$ often leads to ineffective identification.
-In these cases, the cosmic web seems to link galaxy clusters without genuine filaments.
-The hydrogen distribution, perpendicular to filament spines, appears nearly uniform.
-Masking halos drastically reduces column density, indicating the limitations of identification in an incomplete galaxy catalog that focuses mainly on halos.
-Higher galaxy number density (achieved by lowering the minimum stellar mass threshold) helps in correctly identifying filaments, pinpointing filament spines more precisely, and detecting smaller filaments missed by less complete catalogs.
-Avoiding false identifications by using catalogs with higher number density improves column density around filament spines in the stack.
-Specifically, within $10 \ \mathrm{kpc/h}$ of the spine, higher galaxy number density results in increased column density due to precise spine location.
-However, at approximately $100 \ \mathrm{kpc/h}$, density declines when the number density rises for $M_* < 10^{9} \ \mathrm{M_\odot/h}$, due partly to accurate spine localization.
-This trend is also influenced by including smaller, more diffuse filaments.
-Beyond $1 \ \mathrm{Mpc/h}$ from the spine, higher number density lowers stacked column density, as this region includes voids and previously unidentified filaments.
-Higher number density reduces unidentified filaments, explaining the downward trend.
+The effectiveness of filament stacking largely depends on how accurately filaments are identified, and improvements in filament identification directly enhance the amplitude of the stacked signal.
+A straightforward way to improve filament identification is to increase the galaxy number density of the catalog by lowering the stellar mass threshold.
+In Figure \ref{fig:Fstack_complete}, we show how galaxy number density affects the density profile of stacked filaments.
+Identifying filaments using only the brightest galaxies with $M_* \geq 10^{11}~\msunh$ ($n_{gal}=5.7\times10^{-4} \mathrm{Mpc^{-3}}h^{3}$) often leads to ineffective identification.
+In these cases, the poorly identified cosmic web appears to connect galaxy clusters without genuine filaments, and the \hi~profile perpendicular to filament spines appears nearly uniform.
+Increasing the galaxy number density by lowering the minimum stellar mass threshold enables more accurate filament identification by better tracing the underlying matter distribution.
+This improves the localization of filament spines and allows the detection of smaller filaments that are missed in sparse catalogs.
+Avoiding false identifications by using catalogs with higher number density leads to a higher column density concentrated around filament spines in the stacked signal.
+Specifically, within $10~\kpch$ of the spine, higher galaxy number density results in an enhances column density due to precise spine localization.
+However, at larger radii of approximately $100 ~\kpch$, density decreases with increasing number density for $M_* < 10^{9}~\msunh$ ($n_{gal}=3.5\times10^{-2} \mathrm{Mpc^{-3}}h^{3}$).
+This behavior arises because improved filament identification increases the accuracy of spine localization, reducing random offsets in the stacking and producing a sharper profile, and is also influenced by the inclusion of smaller and more diffuse filaments.
+Beyond $1~\mpch$ from the spine, higher number density also leads to a lower stacked column density, since this region contains more voids and fewer previously unidentified filaments.